maxali/hera/README.md

 * Continuously monitors the state of your services for automated tunnel creation.
 * Revives tunnels on running containers when Hera is restarted.
 * Automatically cleans up orphaned tunnels from Cloudflare when containers are removed.
+* **Optional DNS record cleanup** – Automatically removes DNS (CNAME) records when tunnels are deleted using the Cloudflare API.
 * Uses native Go process management to ensure active tunnel processes are kept alive.
 * Low memory footprint and high performance – services can be accessed through a tunnel within seconds.
 * Requires a minimal amount of configuration so you can get up and running quickly.